REF 2021 website

 The REF is the UK's system for assessing the quality of research in UK...

-Our research tackles global issues and adds value to the UK economy
+Our research tackles global issues, adding value to society and the economy